Milnor Fiber Consistency via Flatness: Introduction

 Despite these results, it seems unlikely that an approach based on finite determinacy will be enough to solve the riddle of the Milnor fibration --- as mentioned, such methods allow for manipulations of the critical locus only at isolated points, which puts most of the non-isolated phenomena we would like to be able to address outside their purview.
 Fortunately, the perspective that the Milnor fiber should be controlled by the scheme-theoretic critical locus yields a much more general approach which does not suffer the same limitations.

 Specifically, if we believe that the critical scheme of $f$ should encode information about the Milnor fiber, then we should try to get the Milnor fibration to vary consistently in our family $F$ by imposing some kind of control on the critical loci of the functions in the family.
-The most obvious condition to require is \introemph{flatness}, ubiquitous in algebraic and complex-analytic geometry as the correct notion of consistency for families of objects like schemes or sheaves --- for the critical locus to determine the Milnor fibration {\it intrinsically}, we should hope that its flatness over the parameter space is enough to force the consistency of the smooth fibers, and in nice situations this does indeed turn out to be true.
-More generally, it seems that the information we want involves not just the critical scheme but also its inclusion into the ambient space, and so it is necessary to ask for consistency in an {\it embedded} sense --- that is, we should require the flatness over the parameter space of all $k$th-order \bodyemph{infinitesimal neighborhoods} of the critical locus in the ambient space, or equivalently of the \bodyemph{normal cone} to the critical locus in the ambient space.
+The most obvious condition to require is \introemph{flatness} (Definition \ref{def:flatness}), ubiquitous in algebraic and complex-analytic geometry as the correct notion of consistency for families of objects like schemes or sheaves --- for the critical locus to determine the Milnor fibration {\it intrinsically}, we should hope that its flatness over the parameter space is enough to force the consistency of the smooth fibers, and in nice situations this does indeed turn out to be true.
+More generally, it seems that the information we want involves not just the critical scheme but also its inclusion into the ambient space, and so it is necessary to ask for consistency in an {\it embedded} sense --- that is, we should require the flatness over the parameter space of all $k$th-order \bodyemph{infinitesimal neighborhoods} of the critical locus in the ambient space, or equivalently of the \bodyemph{normal cone} (Definition \ref{def:nc}) to the critical locus in the ambient space.

 Such a requirement will in fact turn out to be enough to guarantee the consistency of smooth fibers, as desired.
-Our first result in this direction, which we will prove in Section \ref{sec:stratthm}, ties the flatness of the normal cone to the theory of stratified maps:
+Our first result in this direction, which we will prove in Section \ref{sec:stratthm}, ties the flatness of the normal cone of the family's critical locus (as given in Definition \ref{def:critloc}) to the theory of stratifications: